oroinc/documentation/commerce/configuration_guide/workflows/single_page_checkout_workflow.rst

 As an illustration let us go through the sample flow to see the Single Page Checkout workflow in action:

-1. A customer adds an item to the shopping list in the front store, and clicks **Create Order** to proceed to the checkout.
+1. A customer adds an item to the shopping list in the storefront, and clicks **Create Order** to proceed to the checkout.

    .. image:: /configuration_guide/img/workflows/single_page_checkout/SampleFlow1.png